sdmeijer/ShrimpKey/readme.md

 Link
 ----
-Please use this link when you want to redirect to my ShrimpKey-pages: http://bit.ly/17V8SfT
+Please use this link when you want to link to my ShrimpKey-pages (GitHub, Vimeo, etc.): http://bit.ly/17V8SfT

 Repository Contents